Vanishing Time: A Boy Who Returned

 Vanishing Time: A Boy Who Returned (Korean: 가려진 시간) is a 2016 South Korean fantasy film written and directed by Um Tae-hwa and starring Gang Dong-won and Shin Eun-soo.
 This is the second feature film by Um Tae-hwa.
 The idea of the film was strongly influenced by the sinking of MV Sewol which occurred in 2014.
-Um explained that after the Sewol disaster, the government tried to hide the truth, and therefore he decided to shoot a film the main theme of which is a search for truth.
+Um explained that after the Sewol disaster, the government tried to hide the truth, and therefore he decided to shoot a film where the main theme of which is a search for truth.

 Synopsis

-A 13-year-old boy named Sung-min and his two friends went missing after their venture into a cave in a forest, along with a girl, Su-rin.
-Later, a mysterious man in his 30s shows up and tells Su-rin that he is her friend Sung-min.
+After losing her mother, Soo-rin moves to Hwano Road with her new stepfather.
+Withdrawn into her own imagination, Soo-rin spends her days alone until Sung-min approaches her first.
+They begin to create memories shared only between the two of them, with secret codes and a world of their own.
+One day, they head into the mountains with friends to watch a construction site explosion, but everyone mysteriously disappears except Soo-rin, who returns alone.